 Sometimes the Serum urea level is expressed as blood urea nitrogen.
 BUN can be easily calculated from the serum urea level.
 The molecular weight of urea is 60 and it contains two nitrogen atoms of combined atomic weight of 28.
 Hence the contribution of nitrogen to the total weight of urea in serum is 28/60 that is equal to 0.47.
 Hence the serum urea levels could be easily converted to BUN by multiplying it by decimal 0.47.
 A rise in blood nitrogen level is known as azotemia.

-This test measures the amount of Calcium in your blood, not the calcium in your bones.
-The body needs calcium to build and fix bones and teeth, help nerves work,and make muscles contraction etc. Also, it is needed for the formation of healthy bones and teeth.
+This test is used to measure the amount of Calcium in the blood cells, not the presence of calcium in the bones.
+The body needs calcium to build and fix bones and teeth, help nerves work, make muscles contract etc. Also, it is needed for the formation of healthy bones and teeth.
 Most of the cells in the body need calcium to work properly.
 Raised calcium levels might cause headaches, nausea, sore eyes, aching teeth, itchy skin, mood changes, and confusion.

 Normal Results: 8.5 to 10.2 mg/dlC

 Creatine is a small tripeptide found in the muscles.
 It stays in its phosphorylated form and releases energy for any burst of muscular activity.
 It is released from the muscles during regular wear and tear and is converted to creatinine (its internal anhydride).
 It is to be remembered that unlike urea, creatinine is not toxic waste.
 It is simply used as a marker of renal function.
 Creatinine is freely filtered at the glomerulus and is also to a very small extent secreted into the tubules.
 So, any problem with glomerular filtrations has a significant effect on the excretion of creatinine resulting in a much substantial rise in serum creatinine level.